Konvt/pgbar/docs/QuickStart.md

-pgbar::option::Filler;    // Modify the fill character of the iterated part pgbar::option::Lead;      // Modify the frames of the animation section pgbar::option::Remains;   // Modify the fill character for the uniterated part pgbar::option::Shift;     // Adjust the animation speed of the animation section (Lead) pgbar::option::BarLength; // Adjust the length of the progress bar
+pgbar::option::Filler;    // Modify the fill character of the iterated part pgbar::option::Lead;      // Modify the frames of the animation section pgbar::option::Remains;   // Modify the fill character for the uniterated part pgbar::option::Reversed   // Adjust the growth direction of the progress bar (false indicates from left to right) pgbar::option::Shift;     // Adjust the animation speed of the animation section (Lead) pgbar::option::BarLength; // Adjust the length of the progress bar